juskoljo/toki/README.md

     [1,2,3].to_s
   end

-  # any ruby mri version that does not start with "1.8"
+  # any mri version of ruby that is 1.9 or later
   with_ruby :version => /^((?!1\.[0-8]).*?)$/, :engine => 'ruby' do

     # also class methods can be defined